-The tax office requires all expatriates resident in Indonesia to register with the tax office and obtain their own separate tax number (NPWP) and pay monthly income taxes, file annual tax returns, and pay tax on their income earned outside Indonesia, less tax paid in other jurisdictions on the additional overseas income (see tax treaties with other countries).
+The tax office requires all expatriates resident in Indonesia to register with the tax office and obtain their own separate tax number (NPWP) and pay monthly income taxes, file annual tax returns, and pay tax on their income earned outside Indonesia, less tax paid in other jurisdictions on the additional overseas income.

 The government defines an individual taxpayer, who is required to register for NPWP and file income tax returns, as: